Are you ready for some football?

 For Doug Pederson, Thursday night games are nothing new.
 He was a part of four of them as a player and six as a coach.

-As a coach under Andy Reid here, he was part of Thursday night games in 2010 against the Texans (34-24 win), 2011 in Seattle (31-14 loss) and 2012 against the Bengals (34-13 loss).
+As a coach under Reid here, Pederson was part of Thursday night games in 2010 against the Texans (34-24 win), 2011 in Seattle (31-14 loss) and 2012 against the Bengals (34-13 loss).
 With Reid in Kansas City, he was part of that win against the Eagles in 2013, a loss to the Raiders in Oakland in 2014 and a loss to the Broncos in K.C. last year.

 For Carson Wentz, the rookie quarterback, this is uncharted waters.